 What We Do

 Since 2009, Equality Institute has provided thoughtful, interactive training solutions to enhance customer service and sales to LGBTQ guests and customers.
-We train front line workers: sales associates, medical professionals, bank tellers, servers, teachers, administrators, higher education professionals, nursing home workers and anyone who serves in a customer service capacity.
+We train front line workers: sales associates, medical professionals, bank tellers, servers, teachers, administrators, higher education professionals and anyone who serves in a customer service capacity.
 Our trainings create meaningful dialogue, build community and will send your customer satisfaction scores soaring.

 Why We Do It

 Chances are, your human resources policies provide equal benefits for your LGBTQ and non-LGBTQ employees.
 You may even have inclusive marketing efforts.
 But, are your front line employees prepared to deliver on the promise made by your marketing?
-Equality Institute's LGBTQ sensitivity training is an insurance policy against insensitive customer interactions.
+Equality Institute's LGBTQ customer service training is an insurance policy against insensitive customer interactions, even those made by well-meaning workers.
 In an era in which reviews matter and anything can go viral, excellent customer service is more important than ever.

 How We Do It